isaacs/minipass/README.md

   this stream is piping into.
 (It's probably a bad idea to mess with this.)

+### Events

+* `data` Emitted when there's data to read.
+Argument is the data to read.
+  This is never emitted while not flowing.
+If a listener is attached, that will resume the stream.
+* `end` Emitted when there's no more data to read.
+This will be emitted immediately for empty streams when `end()` is called.
+If a listener is attached, and `end` was already emitted, then it will be emitted again.
+  All listeners are removed when `end` is emitted.
+* `prefinish` An end-ish event that follows the same logic as `end` and is emitted in the same conditions where `end` is emitted.
+Emitted after `'end'`.
+* `finish` An end-ish event that follows the same logic as `end` and is emitted in the same conditions where `end` is emitted.
+Emitted after `'prefinish'`.
+* `close` An indication that an underlying resource has been released.
+  Minipass does not emit this event, but will defer it until after `end` has been emitted, since it throws off some stream libraries otherwise.
+* `drain` Emitted when the internal buffer empties, and it is again suitable to `write()` into the stream.
+* `readable` Emitted when data is buffered and ready to be read by a consumer.
+* `resume` Emitted when stream changes state from buffering to flowing mode.
+(Ie, when `resume` is called, `pipe` is called, or a `data` event listener is added.)

 ### Static Methods

 * `Minipass.isStream(stream)` Returns `true` if the argument is a stream,